halilbahadir/pipelinefactory/Documentation/devopsman.md

 AWS CloudFormation did not create any AWS Resources for the PROD stage yet, it only showed the  resources changes if you execute.

+Congrats...You have successfully created the TEST environment.

-Let's stop in here..Because we don't need the PROD environment yet.
+Let's stop in here..Because we don't need the PROD environment now.

 IT's [DEVELOPER](https://github.com/halilbahadir/pipelinefactory/blob/master/Documentation/developer.md) TIME..

-Congrats...You have successfully created the TEST environment.